damounayman/myportfolio/content/posts/Machine Learning notes.md

 ---
-author: Hugo Authors
+author: Ayman DAMOUN
-title: Machine Learning notes
+title: Machine learning basics
 date: 2021-03-08
 description: My notes I took while taking Machine Learning taught by Andrew Ng on Coursera.
 math: true
 ---
+In the following post I will present my notes of the course  Machine Learning by Andrew Ng.
+The course can be found at coursera [Link](https://www.coursera.org/learn/machine-learning).
+In addition the material and my assignment solutions are on my github repository [Link](https://www.coursera.org/learn/machine-learning).
 {{< math.inline >}}
 {{ if or .Page.Params.math .Site.Params.math }}
 <!-- KaTeX -->